David Cameron has just returned from yet another overseas trade mission – this time to India.

 On 27 February Students across Britain joined protests against their universities’ links with the arms trade.
 They called for an end to university arms investments.
 Students dressed as arms dealers roamed the campuses of University College London (UCL), Warwick, Manchester and other universities and tried to “sell” toy guns and missiles to their fellow students to raise awareness about the links between their universities and arms companies.

 Student campaigners at UCL wearing black suits and sun glasses approached fellow students with the opening line “Excuse me, can I interest you in any missile components today ?”
 Many students, staff and prospective students, who had a look around UCL that day, stopped to sign a petition and to talk to campaigners about the continued arms investments.
+Continue reading “Can I interest you in any missile components today?”

 Just to let you know that the spontaneous meeting some students activists had at the CAAT National Gathering back in November has now actually led to a National Day of Action on 27 February around lunchtime.
 Join us and campaign for ethical investment at your university.